ShoSatoJp/google_search_blocker/README.md

 ## Scheduled Update
-None.
+* Block suggestion & related by text.
+* Block at not search result page.

 Please request for new features via issues.